 A printable PDF version of this information sheet is available.

-When a complaint alleging discrimination is filed with the Alberta Human Rights and Citizenship Commission, two methods may be used to reach a resolution to the dispute.
+When a complaint alleging discrimination is accepted at the Alberta Human Rights Commission, two methods may be used to reach a resolution to the complaint.
 The first is conciliation; the second is investigation.

 Due to confidentiality concerns, the Commission cannot reply to complaints of discrimination by email.
 Please contact the Commission by phone or regular mail if you have a specific complaint.